 Perhaps their most amazing feat was redesigning their well-received escape room assignment for the digital world, which incorporates gamification, UDL, and technology.
 The activity, which encourages students to solve design challenges to earn the keys to UDL and save the world from the evil Axis of Exclusion.
 Their goal with this project, their debates about the pros and cons of UDL, and every other assignment they created were to have their students think critically about UDL and its implementation in curriculum, schools, and policy, as well as the role of technology.

 The most challenging aspect of redesigning their course was the vulnerability it takes when rebuilding a course from the ground up.
 They also cautioned that doing this takes time.
 Their advice?
 Take risks!
 Speaking of risks, they both took a risk when they challenged each other to a salmon cook-off!
 Dr. Hartmann baked a soda bread with smoked salmon, and Dr. Blackorby made salmon sushi rolls.
 They related this to UDL because they were both able to play to their strengths and represent their salmon dish in their own ways!

-Be sure to check out the Cizzle with Dr. Blackorby and rate him by visiting the CIDDL website.
+Be sure to check out the full Cizzle with Dr. Blackorby.
+After you finish watching, you are invited to be a judge of the Cizzle by rating the chef in the areas of connection, preparation, and aesthetics using the CIDDL Cizzle Rating System at the bottom of the page.
 For other resources integrating technology and the UDL framework, be sure to stay up-to-date with the CIDDL website and follow us on Facebook, Instagram, and Twitter!